jsha/acme/draft-ietf-acme-acme.md

 {
   "resource": "reg",
-  "newKey": /* JSON object signed as JWS with new key */ }
+  "key": /* JSON object signed as JWS with new key */ }
 /* Signed as JWS with original key */
 ~~~~~~~~~~

-On receiving a request to the registration URL with the "newKey" attribute set,
+On receiving a request to the registration URL with the "key" attribute set,
-the server MUST perform the following steps:
+the server MUST perform the following steps in addition to the typical JWS
+validation:

-1. Check that the contents of the "newKey" attribute are a valid JWS
+1. Check that there are two signatures on the JWS.
-2. Check that the "newKey" JWS verifies using the key in the "jwk" header
+2. Check that one signature validates using the existing account key.
-   parameter of the JWS
-3. Check that the payload of the JWS is a valid JSON object
+3. Check that one signature validates using the new account key.
-4. Check that the "resource" field of the object has the value "reg"
-5. Check that the "oldKey" field of the object contains the JWK thumbprint of
-   the account key for this registration
+4. Check that the new account key meets requirements for key strength and is not
+   identical to any existing account key.

 If all of these checks pass, then the server updates the registration by
-replacing the old account key with the public key carried in the "jwk" header
+replacing the old account key with the new public key and returns status code
-parameter of the "newKey" JWS object.

-If the update was successful, then the server sends a response with status code
-200 (OK) and the updated registration object as its body.
-If the update was not
-successful, then the server responds with an error status code and a problem
+200. Otherwise, the server responds with an error status code and a problem
 document describing the error.

 ### Deleting an Account